 The development of a distinct organizational culture is essential for boosted employee loyalty, engagement, and belonging.
 How your employees ‘learn’ about the nuances and ins and outs of your company culture can happen through a variety of ways which you can certainly bring to life in the way you create learning experiences.

 We know there are various ways employees can learn about your company culture.
 Other than through reading what’s on ‘Glassdoor’ or learning through formal induction programs where companies explicitly run new employees through company values, expectations and ‘the way things are done around here’, there are other covert ways employees observe and learn about the culture.
 Gerry Johnson and Kevan Scholes dissect culture through a set of ‘elements’ to help us understand how culture can be experienced or learnt.
 Here we explore a number of the elements and how employees can be exposed to them in their day to day role.

-Signup for Free & Improve Your Company Culture with EdApp LMS
+Sign Up for Free Today & Start Improving Your Organizational Culture with EdApp LMS.

 How is culture transmitted to employees?

 Culture is transmitted to employees through the instillment of particular values in the mindset and processes employees are involved in on a daily basis.
 This can be through regular team meetings, as well as programs used to encourage employees to work in teams and contribute to the discussion.

 How do you go about learning how that organization works?
 There are various ways employees can learn culture, five of which we will unpack in this article.